Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Desember 2024 03.25.56 UTC
+- WIB: Senin, 2 Desember 2024 04.22.54 UTC
-- WITA: Senin, 2 Desember 2024 04.25.56 UTC
+- WITA: Senin, 2 Desember 2024 05.22.54 UTC
-- WIT: Senin, 2 Desember 2024 05.25.56 UTC
+- WIT: Senin, 2 Desember 2024 06.22.54 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success